 An ultrasound is a safe and painless test using sound waves to get an image of different areas inside your body.

-Your internal organs (heart, stomach, liver, spleen, gallbladder, pancreas, kidneys, uterus, bladder, and thyroid—to name just a few) can be examined with ultrasound.
+Your organs (heart, breast, stomach, liver, spleen, gallbladder, pancreas, kidneys, uterus, bladder, and thyroid—to name just a few) can be examined with ultrasound.
 This test can also be used to look at lymph nodes or blood vessels.

 Images of the area of the body being looked at with the ultrasound equipment show up on a TV-like screen.

 Ultrasound, also referred to as diagnostic medical sonography, utilizes high-frequency sound waves to produce images of structures within the body.
 The images can provide valuable information for diagnosing and treating a variety of diseases and conditions.
 Because ultrasound images are captured in real-time, they can also show movement of the body's internal organs as well as blood flowing through the blood vessels.
-Ultrasound does not use ionizing radiation (as used in x-rays) and is generally considered safe when used appropriately by trained professionals.
+Ultrasound does not use ionizing radiation (as used in X-rays) and is generally considered safe when used appropriately by trained professionals.

 Ultrasound involves the use of a small transducer (probe) that transmits high-frequency sound waves into the body.
 The transducer collects the sounds that bounce back off the structures of the body, and the computer in the ultrasound machine then uses those sound waves to create an image.